In this guide, you will learn How To Set up Laravel on Debian 11.

 How To Set up Laravel on Debian 11

-Before you start to set up Laravel, you need to log in to your server as a root or non-root user with sudo privileges.
+Before you start to set up Laravel, you must log in to your server as a root or non-root user with sudo privileges.
 To do this, you can follow our article the Initial Server Setup with Debian 11.

 Also, you need a domain name that pointed to your server’s IP address.